tonethar/IGME-230-GDD-2017-Fall/notes/php-2.md

 ## VI. <a id="section6">Type Coercion
 PHP does not require (or support) explicit type definition in variable declaration; a variable's type is determined by the context in which the variable is used.
 That is to say, if a string value is assigned to variable `$var`, `$var` becomes a string.
 If an integer value is then assigned to `$var`, it becomes an integer.

- **The code below works as expected in PHP 5, but the automatic string conversion produces warnings in PHP 7:**
+ **The code below works as expected in PHP 5, but the automatic string conversion in the 4th and 5th line below produces warnings in PHP 7:**

   **php-types-4.php**
  ```php